Intraocular lens power calculation: IOL power calculation formulas

 IOL calculation formulas differ in the way they calculate ELP.
 In the original theoretical formula the ELP is considered a constant value of 4 mm for every lens in every patient.
 Better results are obtained by relating the expected ELP to the axial length and corneal curvature.
 Modern theoretical formulas predict ELP differently based on axial length and corneal power: ELP decreases in the shorter eyes and flat corneas and increases in the longer eyes and steeper corneas.
 The improvements in IOL power calculation are the result of improvements in the predictability of the ELP.

 The best known modern formulas are SRK-T, Holladay 1, Holladay 2, Hoffer-Q and Haigis.
 These formulas are programmed into the IOLMaster, Lenstar and most modern ultrasonographic instruments, thus eliminating any need for regression formulas.

+In recent years, artificial intelligence (AI) has been applied to intraocular lens (IOL) power calculations, offering new levels of accuracy for complex and atypical eyes.
+One of the most advanced AI-based tools is GAID (Genuine Artificial Intelligence for Decision), an online IOL calculator accessible at calciol.com.
+By leveraging machine learning, GAID enhances IOL power prediction by modeling nonlinear relationships in biometric data and estimating the effective lens position (ELP) more accurately than traditional formulas.
+GAID is available online to clinicians and researchers worldwide through the platform calciol.com, where users can access the calculator interface, API, and supporting documentation.

+Other AI-driven calculators include the Hill-RBF Method, which uses pattern recognition via radial basis functions, and the Ladas Super Formula AI, which combines several theoretical formulas using a supervised AI algorithm.
+These tools signal a growing shift from purely geometric or regression-based formulas to data-driven methods in ophthalmology.